ucsbieee/mapache64/README.md

 ## Description

-UCSB IEEE is working on a large project where we build an arcade machine based on a 6502 microproccessor.
+UCSB IEEE is working on a large project where we build an arcade machine based on a 6502 microprocessor.
 I.E. <ins>no microcontrollers!</ins> Only the 6502 microprocessor, ROM and RAM ICs, and FPGA(s).

-This project will be carried out accross 2 quarters.
+This project will be carried out across 2 quarters.
 In spring'21, we will design the hardware and write the software.
 In fall'21, we will build the hardware and debug as needed.

 ### Motivation

-The UCSB ECE cirriculum gives lots of opportunities to practice using microcontrollers (ECE 5, ECE 153ab, ECE 189abc).
+The UCSB ECE curriculum gives lots of opportunities to practice using microcontrollers (ECE 5, ECE 153ab, ECE 189abc).
 However, there are no classes that give practice in building systems from a microprocessor.
 Therefore, this club project is meant to fill that gap in experience.

 Also, having an arcade machine in the lab would look awesome. ;)